 Yes.
 Direct gifts to a qualified charity can be made only from an IRA.
 Under certain circumstances, however, you may be able to roll assets from a pension, profit sharing, 401(k) or 403(b) plan into an IRA and then make the transfer from the IRA directly to the University of Louisville.
 To determine if a rollover to an IRA is available for your plan, speak with your plan administrator.

 Yes, absolutely.
-Beginning in the year you turn 72, you can use your gift to satisfy all or part of your RMD.
+Beginning in the year you turn 72, you can use your gift to satisfy all or part of your required minimum distribution.

 We must receive your gift by Dec.
 31 for your donation to qualify this year.
-If you have check-writing privileges on your IRA, please mail your check by Dec.
+If you have check-writing privileges on your IRA account, please mail your check by Dec.
 18 in order to give us time to process your gift before the end of the year.

-No. Under the law, you can give a maximum of $100,000 per year.
+No. Under the law, you can give a maximum of $100,000.
 For example, you can give each organization $50,000 this year or any other combination that totals $100,000 or less.
 Any amount of more than $100,000 in one year must be reported as taxable income.

-If you have a spouse (as defined by the IRS) who is 70½ or older, they can also give any amount up to $100,000 from their IRA.
+If you have a spouse (as defined by the IRS) who is 70½ or older and has an IRA, he or she can also give up to $100,000 from his or her IRA.

-Legal name: University of Louisville Foundation, Inc.
+Legal Name: University of Louisville Foundation, Inc.

-Legal address: 215 Central Avenue, Suite 212, Louisville, KY 40208
+Address: 215 Central Avenue, Suite 212, Louisville, KY 40208

-Federal tax ID number: 23-7078461
+Federal Tax ID Number: 23-7078461